 You may qualify for the VTOS scheme if you are aged 21 years or over and you are:

 * If you are claiming Illness Benefit, you should contact your local social welfare office about exemption/entitlement to continuation of your Illness Benefit payment.

-If you started VTOS before January 2013 and you are getting Jobseeker’s Assistance or Jobseeker’s Benefit, you will get a training allowance at a rate equivalent to the maximum rate of Jobseeker’s Benefit instead of your jobseeker's payment.
+If you started VTOS before January 2013 and you are getting Jobseeker’s Allowance or Jobseeker’s Benefit, you will get a training allowance at a rate equivalent to the maximum rate of Jobseeker’s Benefit instead of your jobseeker's payment.

 From January 2013, VTOS participants who move from jobseeker's payments will no longer have their new payments increased to the maximum €188 per week, in cases where their jobseeker's payment is less than this.
 However, people under 25 will continue to receive a top-up rate of up to €160 per week (any means you have will be deducted from this rate).
 This will apply to new participants only.

 It was announced in Budget 2014, from January 2014, VTOS participants aged 25 who move from an age-related reduced rate of Jobseeker’s Allowance will get a top-up rate of €160 per week - this will apply to new participants only.